teamkooestscholar/001JS-area-of-the-rectangle/README.md

-# EASY: 001 - Calculate the Area of a Rectangle (JavaScript)
+# EASY: 001 JS - Calculate the Area of a Rectangle

 ## Description